sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 enum class:
 \snippet Test_AlgorithmCore.cpp determine_next_phase_example

-In contrast, an evolution executable might have phases `%Initialization`, `SetInitialData`, `Evolve`, and `Exit`, but have a similar `switch` or `if-else` logic in the `determine_next_phase` function.
-The first phase that is entered is always `%Initialization`.
-During the `%Initialization` phase the `initialize` function is called on all parallel components.
-Once all parallel components' `initialize` function is complete, the next phase is determined and the `execute_next_phase` function is called after on all the parallel components.
+In contrast, an evolution executable might have phases `Initialization`, `SetInitialData`, `Evolve`, and `Exit`, but have a similar `switch` or `if-else` logic in the `determine_next_phase` function.
+The first phase that is entered is always `Initialization`.
+During the `Initialization` phase the `ConstGlobalCache` is created, all non-array components are created, and empty array components are created.
+Next, the function `allocate_array_components_and_execute_initialization_phase` is called which allocates the elements of each array component, and then starts the `Initialization` phase on all parallel components.
+Once all parallel components' `Initialization` phase is complete, the next phase is determined and the `execute_next_phase` function is called on all the parallel components.

 At the end of an execution the `Exit` phase has the executable wait to make sure no parallel components are performing or need to perform any more tasks, and